Nicaragua

 Nicaragua does distinguish some types of Workers for purposes of overtime laws.

 9 national holidays in Nicaragua are considered paid days off.
 The Executive Power may declare additional paid holidays at both the national and municipal levels.
 The national holiday is still paid even if it falls on Sunday.
 If a Worker works in such a case, they are entitled to wages at 200%.
+When a worker is requested to work overtime on a holiday, workers are entitled to a 24-hour rest period in lieu.

 After six months of service, Workers are entitled to 15 days of paid vacation.
 That entitlement increases to 30 days after one year of service, which accrues at a rate of 15 days for each six months of service.
 Accrued but unused vacation is payable at the end of employment.